 You Don't Have to Choose Between Fitness and Fun

-We just threw a lot of information at you, but here’s the bottom line: Drinking alcohol won’t wipe out your gains.
-You just need to remember three quick tips:
+We just threw a lot of information at you, but here's the bottom line: Drinking alcohol won't wipe out your gains and hard work.
+You need to remember three quick tips:

-- The more time between exercise and drinking, the easier it is to build muscle.
+- The more time between exercise and drinking, the easier it is to build muscle and facilitate muscle repair.